dhruvyadav571/Electricity-generation-sources-Euro-area/README.md

 # Electricity-generation-sources-Euro-area
 Analyzing different sources for generation of electricity in Euro Area countries.
+The dataset was taken from World Bank databank.
 The data analysis tools used in the project are Python, MySQL and Tableau.

 Python helped in data cleaning, filtering and sorting.
 It was also used in removing and renaming rows and columns.
 Also it helped in inserting dataset into SQL.